 There are two general methods to add flag note symbols to an Annotation Note.

 The first (and older) method is to use the symbol library.
 There are literally hundreds of symbols included within the library.
 The library supports triangle, square and circle symbols for numbers and letters, with or without the period.
 This method inserts a tag into the Annotation Note, which then generates the flag note symbol, based on existing data in the gtol.sym file.

 Using the Flag note symbols from the symbol library

 To use this method, create the Annotation Note with a leader.

 While in the edit mode, click on the Add Symbol button in the PropertyManager.

 This opens up the Symbol Library.
 Pick the appropriate flag note symbol and OK.This opens up the Symbol Library.
 Pick the appropriate flag note symbol and OK.

 This will insert the symbol into the Annotation Note.

 If the triangle is chosen, the resultant symbol is not an equilateral triangle.
 The square and circle symbols are truly squares and circles, respectively.
 Note the gap between the flag note and leader.
 This gap can get bigger or be completely removed with a different method, which I will go into in part 2 of this article.

-Table of contents for Controlling how flag notes are attached to leaders
+Controlling how flag notes are attached to leaders